railis/ttyhue/README.md

 ## Copyright

-Copyright (c) 2022 Dominik.
+Copyright (c) 2022 Dominik Sito.
 See LICENSE for further details.